snotskie/ttrpg/site/src/index.md

 !!! tip "Character Creation: Step Two!"
     Begin to describe the Lifestyle your character had growing up or their current outlook on life.
 As you do, pick one of the following Lifestyles to start the game with.

-**Carefree:** Your character lives a relatively carefree life, perhaps because of your young age, wealthy upbringing, or optimistic demeanor.
+**🍀 Carefree:** Your character lives a relatively carefree life, perhaps because of your young age, wealthy upbringing, or optimistic demeanor.
 Increase the results of your rolls using Heart or Hurry by $+1$.

-**Eager:** Your character is eager for more out of life, perhaps because of a teenage rebellious phase, a yearning to accomplish your dreams, or a person you want to impress.
+**❤️‍🔥 Eager:** Your character is eager for more out of life, perhaps because of a teenage rebellious phase, a yearning to accomplish your dreams, or a person you want to impress.
 Increase the results of your rolls using Hand or Hurt by $+1$.

-**Wisened:** Life has not been easy on your character, but as a result you’ve come out wiser and tougher, perhaps because you’ve gotten older, been shaped by unfortunate events, or dedicated yourself to your work.
+**🧘‍♀️ Wisened:** Life has not been easy on your character, but as a result you’ve come out wiser and tougher, perhaps because you’ve gotten older, been shaped by unfortunate events, or dedicated yourself to your work.
 Increase the results of your rolls using Head or Home by $+1$.

 !!! black "DM Note: Changing Lifestyles"
     ```@raw html
     <details><summary>For DM eyes only!
 Click to reveal</summary>
     ```
     Mechanically, there is no way for a character to change their Lifestyle.
 However, you and your player may feel it is narratively appropriate to reflect their character's growth in response to powerful story events.
 How you rule the change of the Lifestyle is up to you, as the best approach can vary from story to story.

-    In any case, don't let players have more than a $+3$ bonus to any one stat, and don't let them have a bonus to more than two stats.
     ```@raw html
     </details>
     ```